Pseudo-effectivity of the relative canonical divisor and uniruledness in positive characteristic: Proof of and

-So, according to \cite[Thm 5.14 \& Rmk 5.15]{Kollar_Rational_curves_on_algebraic_varieties}, for every $n \gg 0$, there is a rational curve through each point of $C^n$.
+So, according to \cite[Theorem 5.14 and Remark 5.15]{Kollar_Rational_curves_on_algebraic_varieties}, for every $n \gg 0$, there is a rational curve through each point of $C^n$.
 As $C$ is general, there is a rational curve through a general point of $X^n$.
-Hence $X^n$ is uniruled.
-This is a contradiction, and hence our assumption that $K_{X/T}$ is not pseudoeffective was false. \end{proof}
+Hence, $X^n$ is uniruled, which gives a contradiction.
+Hence, our assumption that $K_{X/T}$ is not pseudo-effective was false. \end{proof}

 \begin{proof}[Proof of \autoref{thm:main_intro}] This follows immediately from \autoref{thm:main} using point \autoref{itm:complete_intersection_singularities:regular_over_regular} of \autoref{lem:complete_intersection_singularities}. \end{proof}